Return of Title IV Calculation

 GSW has a procedure for determining whether a federal recipient began attendance.
 If a student earns a passing grade in one or more of his or her classes in a semester GSW presumes that the student completed the course and thus completed the semester.

 If a student begins attendance, does not officially withdraw, but fails to earn a passing grade in at least one course offered over an entire semester, GSW for federal financial aid purposes must assume that the student has unofficially withdrawn.
 In such case, GSW may rely on the instructors reported last date of attendance during the specific semester.
 If one instructor reports that the student attended past the 60% point of the semester, then the student is not a withdrawal.
+If the school has confirmation at the time of withdrawal that the student will attend a future part of term in the same payment period the student is not a withdrawal.

 If a ‘Return of Title IV’ calculation is required GSW will use the institution’s reported last date of attendance when returning federal financial aid on the student’s behalf.
 The student who is reported as not attending class, will require a financial aid adjustment, and the student is then liable for any balance.